Rock & roll makes a fun classroom theme, with some surprisingly serious lesson opportunities. It’s one of the easiest things to pull together, too.

 Ask around or search your own attic or garage, and you can probably find some old rock concert posters to decorate the walls.
 Some teachers like to go with a ’50s or ’60s look for rock music themes, but you can let this choice be dictated by how much vintage stuff you can find by scrounging around in your friends’ or your parents’ storage areas.
 After all, rock music has been around for over half a century, so there’s no need to limit yourself to one rock era.

-Making rock band posters is a fun project, too — let students create posters of themselves or their imaginary bands in your graphics program (your classroom computer probably has MSPaint if it’s a PC or Paintbrush if it’s a Mac) or by hand to add to the look of the room.
+Making rock band posters is a fun project, too — let students create posters of themselves or their imaginary bands at Canva or by hand to add to the look of the room.

 Bulletin board slogans for a rock theme couldn’t be easier.
 Just put something in the blank: “______ Rocks!”
 School, math, our class, books, Grade 5 — anything.

 Hang old CDs or vinyl records from the ceiling.
 A 12-Pack Inflatable Rock Star Electric Guitars is another 3-D option.
 Any space left?
-Borders, stickers, die cuts, and so on with musical notes and musical instruments are readily available to round out the look — check out our Music Bulletin Boards ideas.
+Borders, stickers, die cuts, and so on with musical notes and musical instruments are readily available to round out the look.

 Get some books onto your library table: